visgl/luma.gl/docs/api-reference/shadertools/shadertools-picking.md

 # picking (Shader Module)

-Provides support for color based picking.
+Provides support for color-coding-based picking.
 In particular, supports picking a specific instance in an instanced draw call.

-Color based picking lets the application draw a primitive with a fixed color, and by reading the color from a pixel in the resulting Framebuffer it can determine which primitive was drawn topmost at that point without asking the CPU to refer to geometry or raycasting etc.
+Color based picking lets the application draw a primitive with a color that can later be used to index this specific primitive.

 ## Usage